 The first four western snowy plovers identified within the restoration area were found roosting during a TBF bird survey on 23 February 2017, two months after the installation of the project.
 Plovers are known to overwinter in the vicinity (within an enclosure approximately 500 m south of the restoration area) but had not previously been identified using the specific restoration area of the beach.
 Throughout all surveys, care was taken to avoid disturbance to the birds.
-The restoration area falls within approximately the middle of the Santa Monica Beach critical habitat area for plovers (Subunit 45A, Figure 25), southwest of San Vicente Boulevard.
+The restoration area falls within approximately the middle of the Santa Monica Beach critical habitat area for plovers (Subunit 45A, Figure 22), southwest of San Vicente Boulevard.
 As migrant plovers may start trying to identify breeding locations as early as March, plovers are carefully monitored throughout the year moving in and out of the restoration area.

 Dan Cooper, an ornithologist, detected a nesting plover within the restoration area on 18 April 2017 and confirmed the presence of one egg in a nest scrape containing bits of shells and adjacent debris.
 This confirmed nest was the first one in the Los Angeles region in almost 70 years.
 Local, state, and federal agencies were all immediately notified along with the Santa Monica Audubon Society, an important local stakeholder group who have conducted bird surveys in Los Angeles for many decades and who maintain the plover enclosure on the southern portion of Santa Monica Beach.
 On 24 April 2017, US Fish and Wildlife Service (USFWS), who have jurisdiction over federally threatened species, several ornithologists, and TBF installed a mini-enclosure over the nest and confirmed the presence of three eggs.
-After the mini-enclosure was installed, the male plover immediately returned to the nest (Figures 23 and 24).

-Unfortunately, extremely high winds buried the nest, which was subsequently abandoned.
-While plovers remained in the restoration area in the breeding season in 2018 and 2019, no subsequent nesting attempts were made.
+After the mini-enclosure was installed, the male plover immediately returned to the nest (Figure 20).
+Unfortunately over subsequent weeks, extremely high winds buried the nest, which was subsequently abandoned.
+While plovers were identified within the restoration area in the breeding season in 2018-2020, no subsequent nesting attempts were made (Figure 21).
 Signs were posted around the perimeter of the site notifying the public of possible nesting.
 Crows and dogs have occasionally been observed and could potentially deter plovers and other shorebirds from using and nesting in the site.

-Figure 23.
+Figure 20.
 Photograph of nesting western snowy plover (credit: Tom Ryan 24 April 2017).

-Figure 24.
-Photograph of snowy plover foraging in restoration area on 22 February 2019.
+Figure 21.
+Photo of snowy plovers foraging near restoration site in Year 4 on 6 November 2019.

-Figure 25.
+Figure 22.
 Map of WSP critical habitat (Subunit CA 45A) and restoration area boundary (Data source: USFWS ECOS 2018).